 Independent contractors are not entitled to paid sick leave.
 When the Dallas City Council was crafting its ordinance the members looked at similar laws that had been passed in Austin and San Antonio.

-Despite the fact that the PTO ordinances were passed months ago, only the one in Dallas has gone into effect.
-All three of the ordinances have faced legal challenges.
+Despite the fact that the PTO ordinances were passed months ago, none of them have gone into effect.
+All three of the ordinances have been tied up in court.